 At fiscal year-end, you may have an expense or revenue to accrue.
-This happens when a transaction was incurred or earned in the fiscal year that’s ending – but the transaction hasn’t yet been recorded in FIN 9.2.
+This happens when a transaction was incurred or earned in the fiscal year that’s ending – but the transaction hasn’t yet been recorded in the Finance System (FIN).

 Creating an accrual journal entry lets you record the transaction in this fiscal year, and reverse the recording of the transaction in the next fiscal year, when the expense is actually paid or the revenue is actually received.

 Watch the video

 Read the procedures

 FYE accrual journals are different from the regular actual journals you create in several ways:

 You give them Journal IDs beginning with ACC